What do we know about injectable HIV medication?

 Where are the injections given?

 Both injections are given into the muscle of the buttocks, a few minutes apart, by a healthcare professional.
-As cabotegravir and rilpivirine must be injected into a muscle large enough to take the required volume of medication, the buttocks are considered to be the only feasible site.
-Self-injection is not currently an option.
+As cabotegravir and rilpivirine must be injected into a muscle large enough to take the required volume of medication, the buttocks are the ideal injection site.

 How frequent are the injections?